ansys/pyansys-dev-guide/doc/source/how-to/setting-up.rst

 For an understanding of Git workflows and branching strategies, see the `Learning Git branching <https://learngitbranching.js.org/>`_ tutorial.

-If you're unfamiliar with GitHub, explore the
+If you're unfamiliar with GitHub, see the
 `GitHub Training Manual <https://githubtraining.github.io/training-manual/>`_ for guidance.

 Configuration